Sansevieria or (san-se-vi-ah) in the Lily family,

 Conclusion

 Last thing for sure.
-This plant needs to care for carefully, remember plants need “love” too.
+This plant need to be care carefully, remember plant need the “love” too.

 Alright that’s all for today!
 Do you have any questions about all of this?